rkevinchao/blockchain-data-analysis/README.md

 The targeted tasks consist of two parts: (1) Providing market depth for the Ekubo Protocol for STRK/ETH, STRK/USDC, ETH/USDC, and USDC/USDT pools.
 (2) Calculating the Profit and Loss (PnL) for a set of hypothetical positions held by the most profitable liquidity providers.

 The deliverable results include a comprehensive report that details the methodology, findings, and recommendations.
-This report would be supported by data visualizations and code within a Jupyter Notebook to enhance the analysis.
+This report would be supported by data visualizations and code within Jupyter Notebooks to enhance the analysis.

 Project Link: [https://github.com/rkevinchao/blockchain-data-analysis](https://github.com/rkevinchao/blockchain-data-analysis)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>